ibm-cloud-docs/BlockStorage/data-security.md

 ## How your data is stored and encrypted in {{site.data.keyword.blockstorageshort}}
 {: #data-storage}

-{{site.data.keyword.blockstoragefull}} that is provisioned with either Endurance or Performance option is encrypted with provider-managed encryption, at no extra cost and no impact to performance.
+{{site.data.keyword.blockstoragefull}} that is provisioned with either Endurance or Performance option is secured with provider-managed encryption, at no extra cost and no impact to performance.
 {:shortdesc}

 The provider-managed encryption-at-rest feature uses the following industry standard protocols: